 • Matchbox cars

-• Something from the Oriental Trading company — a sticky hand, glow in the dark bouncing balls, gliders, camouflaged dog tags, or glow in the dark slime (some of these things could be found at a dollar store, too)
+• Glow in the dark slime (some of these things could be found at a dollar store, too)

 Some of these things from the Oriental Trading Company come in a bag of a dozen (or more).
 This could be far more than you need for your grandchildren.
 So, maybe you could share with some of your friends who are also grandmothers.
 You can each get two or three different bags of things and then split them up among yourselves and viola!
-You have a variety of things to give your grandsons without having lots of leftovers.
+You have a variety of things to give your grandsons without spending lots of money or having lots of leftovers.

 Another idea is to take some craft items of things that you could make together.
 Not only are you giving a gift, you’ll be giving a gift of yourself, your time, and your attention as you make the craft together.